goto-eof/octoscraper/README.md

 ![image](https://user-images.githubusercontent.com/6343630/228685803-55a1726d-2a83-469c-bbae-4a3a21e10ac6.png)

 ### Description
 OctoScraper is a web multithread web scraper tool implemented in Rust.
-Currenlty it clones images from websites (but it is configurable).
+By default it clones images from websites (but it is configurable).

 ### Run it
 Allow reqwest crate to work propertly: